 Sports injuries encompass many types of injuries ranging from fractures, lacerations, dislocations, head traumas, ligamentous sprains, tendon and ligament tears and most commonly joint, tendon, muscle, fascial strains.
 These injuries do not have to occur on a football field or basketball court.
-They can occur at home or even crossing the street.
-Dr. Jeffrey Linder, at Bryant Park Wellness in Midtown, New York City, is a chiropractic care provider who has advanced training in chiropractic methods and sports medicine techniques such as The Fascial Manipulation Technique and Rocktape kinesiology.
+They can occur at home, working out or even crossing the street.
+Dr. Jeffrey Linder, at Bryant Park Wellness in Midtown, New York City, is a chiropractic care provider who has advanced training in chiropractic methods and sports medicine techniques such as The Fascial Manipulation Technique, Graston Technique and Rocktape kinesiology.

 Sports Injuries Q & A